KHAAdotPK/Chat-Bot-Skip-gram/README.md

     - Specifies the file containing the vocabulary.
 - `vocab --vocab`
     - Specifies the file containing the vocabulary.
+- `showpairs --showpairs show_pairs showPairs`
+    - Displays pairs of target/center words and their surrounding context words.
+The number of context words for each target word is determined by the macro SKIP_GRAM_EMBEDDING_VECTOR_SIZE, which is a configurable hyperparameter.

 **Additional Flags**
 - `average`